-Rather than analyzing the individual evolution of temporal profiles, we can express the various states by the power contained inside and outside of the effective potential.
-For the full LL model, the CS temporal density $\rho = |u|^2$ and the no-CS temporal density $\rho_0 = |u_{\rm{no\text{-}CS}}|^2$ are expressed by the power inside the tweezer $P_{\rm I}(z)$ and outside the tweezer $P_{\rm O}(z)$ which are given respectively by
+Rather than analyzing the individual evolution of temporal profiles, we can express the various states by the power contained inside and outside of the effective confinement region of the phase modulation profile.
+For the full LL model, the CS temporal density $\rho = |u|^2$ and the homogeneous state density $\rho_0 = |v_s|^2$ can express the power inside the tweezer $P_{\rm I}(z)$ and outside the tweezer $P_{\rm O}(z)$, which are given respectively by

-where ${\mathcal D} = [ -\sigma, \sigma]$ is the domain of the tweezer which is defined as a symmetric interval around $\tau_0$ containing the maxima of the effective trap and $\bar{\mathcal D}$ is the complement of ${\mathcal D}$.
-Note that we subtracted the no-CS power, $\rho_0$, in order to counter the effects of the pedestal (constant steady state background) and ensure the power for a CS is positive.
+where {${\mathcal D}$ is the domain of the tweezer which is defined as a symmetric interval around $\tau_0$ extending to twice the tweezer width and $\bar{\mathcal D}$ is the complement of ${\mathcal D}$.
+Note that we subtracted the background pedestal $\rho_0=|v_s|^2$, in order to remove the effects of the pedestal (constant steady state background) and ensure the power for a CS is positive.
 We thus define the total power of the solution by

 For the NCVA, we use the variational parameters and construct the CS temporal density $\bar{\rho} = |\bar{u}|^2$ and extract the power inside the tweezer $P_{\rm I}(z)$ and outside the tweezer $P_{\rm O}(z)$ which are given, respectively, by